bruno-sardine/mac/README.md

 6. the syntax for the ```directory``` variable gives me: /Volumes/Media/TV/The Flash/
 7. the syntax for the ```filename``` variable gives me: The Flash S01E01 Pilot.ts
 8. the syntax for the ```fileNoExt``` varaible gives me: The Flash S01E01
 9. Use handbrakecli and simply use a preset.
-Your infile (-i) is your current array element, and the outfile (-o) is your directory, the file with no extension, and .mp4
+Your infile (-i) is your current array element, and the outfile (-o) the same directory + the file with no extension + .mp4
 10. when the conversion is done, delete the original .ts file
 11. We repeat this until all .ts files are done.
-12. Finally, scan your media.
+12. Finally, Plex needs to scan your media.
 If you "Get Contents" on the plex media server app (rt. click on the application), you can see the "plex media scanner" under contents/macos.
-You need this, but you first need to know your "section".
-If I recall, if you run the command ```/Applications/Plex\ Media\ Server.app/Contents/MacOS/Plex\ Media\ Scanner --list``` you see all of your libraries with a section number.
-My TV library is "2".
+You need this executable, but you first need to know your "section" which is a number identifier of your Libraries.
+If I recall, you run the command ```/Applications/Plex\ Media\ Server.app/Contents/MacOS/Plex\ Media\ Scanner --list``` to see all of your libraries with a section number.
+My TV library is "section 2".
 Yours will be something else.

 Throw this script in crontab and enjoy.
 I run this script every night at 4am.